anoma/nspec/docs/arch/system/state/resource_machine/data_structures/compliance_unit/compliance_unit.md

+---
+icon: material/file-document-outline
+search:
+  exclude: false
+  boost: 2
+---

-# Compliance proofs and compliance units
+# Compliance unit

-`ComplianceUnit` is a data structure that partitions the [action](./action.md), meaning that there might be multiple compliance units for a single action, the sets of resources covered by any two compliance units cover don't intersect, and together the compliance proofs cover all of the resources in the action.
+`ComplianceUnit` is a data structure that partitions the [[Action | action]], meaning that there might be multiple compliance units for a single action, the sets of resources covered by any two compliance units cover don't intersect, and together the compliance units cover all of the resources in the action.
 This partition corresponds to the format expected by the compliance proving system used to produce compliance proofs.
 The table below describes the components of a compliance unit:

 |Component|Type|Description|
 |-|-|-|